atom/flight-manual.atom.io/content/hacking-atom/sections/handling-uris.md

 #### Controlling Activation Deferral

 For performance reasons, adding a `uriHandler` entry to your package's `package.json` will enable *deferred activation*.
 This means that Atom will not activate your package until it has a URI for it to handle — it will then activate your package and then immediately call the URI handler method.
-If you want to disable the deferred loading, ensuring your package is activated upon startup, you can add `"deferredActivation": false` to the URI handler config.
+If you want to disable the deferred activation, ensuring your package is activated upon startup, you can add `"deferActivation": false` to the URI handler config.
 For example,

 ```json
 "uriHandler": {